inpsyde/composer-asset-compiler/README.md

 As part of that component there's the  `IO` object that carries some information that are set from the user input.

-Among all possible parameters that is possible to pass to Composer command, there are two kinds that also affects how the frontend building commands are executed.
+Among all possible parameters that is possible to pass to Composer command, there are two groups of parameters that also affects how the frontend building commands are executed.
 Those are:

 - "interactivity" parameter `--no-interaction` / `-n`
 - "verbosity" parameters: `--verbose` / `-v` and `--quiet` / `-q`